Innov8ion-developer/SAP_Conversational_AI_Assignments/README.md

 The chatbot has the ability to detect the sentiment of a user input.
 In our case the chatbot classifies the input "Yes" as positive or very positive.
 We can use this standard functionality in our IF statement.

+**Note: We will not create the response for the "No" option in these assignments.

 ![Add new message group](https://github.com/iemkek/SAP_Conversational_AI_Assignments/blob/master/img/BusinessPartnerRegistrationOnS4HANA1.png)

 #### Step 3: Test it